Calx of the Sun:

 This is a problem that perplexed alchemists for centuries.
 Some alchemists got around this issue by simply using gold leaf, itself gold in a very fine sheet.
 Yet in some alchemical workings it becomes important to have a consistent amount of gold mixed in with other materials.
 So again, how to turn gold into a powder?

 From at least somewhere around the time of Jabir Ibn Hayyan, the Islamic alchemist, it was discovered that you could reduce gold to a liquid by combining two very powerful acids together: nitric acid and hydrochloric acid.
 Together, these form what later became known as Aqua Regia, "royal water" or the "King's Bath".
 This is the only acid known to reduce gold, although there are some other special materials that if, alchemically prepared, can reduce gold.
-Though these are secrets, like most alchemical ones, that are only handed down in oral and experiential ways, never on paper or in a public forum.
+Though these are secrets, only handed down in oral and experiential ways, never on paper or in a public forum.

 So to create the Calx of gold, firstly gold is put into a beaker.
 Hydrochloric acid is then added, then nitric acid, making the king's bath.
 The traditional ratio of hydrochloric acid to nitric acid is about 3 to 1, although this does depend on the strength of the acids.
 It sometimes requires a gentle heat to start the reaction.
 After a short time, the water starts to turn yellow, then orange, and even red (if there is enough gold and the acid is concentrated down through evaporation).
 As the gold starts to fizz it is dissolved into the royal water.
 This operation is ideally done underneath a fume hood or outdoors away from people and animals, as the reaction gives off a toxic gas in the form of chlorine.